ahsfar/LFCS-guide/tips/tips.md

 - Online Proctored
 - First attempt - 56% needed 67% (I was weak on Operations deployment, network and storage section as per exam results.)
 - I had 17 questions.
 I was able to attempt all the questions in the given time.
-- 2nd attempt Pending (ETA April 2025)
+- 2nd attempt Pending (ETA early June)

 ## 2. Environment